Linuxfabrik/lfops/roles/apache_httpd/EXAMPLES.md

 ### A non-hardened standard Apache vHost

 This is an Apache configuration that is close to the RHEL default configuration, without any CIS remediations.

+It enables `cgid` because the stock RHEL configuration loads it, not because the vHost below needs it: that vHost is a pure reverse proxy and never runs a CGI script.
+Loading the module starts the external CGI daemon and creates its `ScriptSock` at every start, so drop the entry unless you actually serve CGI.

 ```yaml
 apache_httpd__conf__host_var: